-A good best practice to make sure your SEO specialist is taking care of your site’s needs, is for them to provide a monthly duty checklist.
-At that point, you can ask questions as to how or why this is done, and clear the air for open discussions when you check in with them in the future.
-This also helps manage expectations for both you, and your contractor.
+Ask your SEO specialist to provide you with a monthly duty checklist.
+Make sure your site’s content is being updated, and ask questions as to how or why certain things are done, and clear the air for open discussions when you check in with them in the future.
+This helps manage expectations for both you, and your contractor.

-In the early days of SEO, certain ways to trick Google into ranking your site higher.
-Since these “Black Hat” techniques don’t enhance the experience of the site visitor, they are considered cheating at SEO, and will ultimately rank you lower.
+In the early days of SEO, there were certain ways to trick Google into ranking your site higher.
+Since these “Black Hat” techniques don’t enhance the experience of the site visitor, they are now considered cheating at SEO, and will ultimately cause your site to be ranked lower.

 Black Hat optimization may result in your site being hit with a violation of Google’s quality guidelines.
 This means that your site may drop to a very low ranking, which will place you on a results page where nobody will find you.
 These are some common Black Hat SEO techniques, so you know to avoid them:

 - Keyword stuffing: There was a time when Google’s robots weren’t sophisticated enough to discern “Pennsylvania Motorcycle Accident Lawyer” from “Pennsylvania Motorcycle Attorney”.
 Those days are long gone, so don’t worry about including multiple ways to say one thing in a single article.

 - Unrelated Keywords: Celebrity names and other buzzwords are not advisable.
 If you genuinely had a case concerning a celebrity or well known brand name, include it.
 If not, keep your content clean, crisp and true.